White Bean Tuna Salad

 Ingredient Notes and Substitutions:

-• Canned Tuna: Tuna–even canned–is a healthful addition to your diet and even with rising prices, the price is hard to beat.
-Tuna is loaded with good healthful Omega fatty acids your heart LOVES!
+• Canned Tuna: Tuna–even canned–is a healthful addition to your diet.
+Even with rising prices, the price is hard to beat.
+Tuna is loaded with good, healthful Omega fatty acids your heart LOVES!
 Here’s the nutritional information on tuna from WebMD.
 I used chunk light water-packed tuna in this recipe, but oil-packed is fine, too.
-In fact, I think it tastes better but water-packed was what I had.
+(The calorie count will be higher.)
+I think oil-packed tuna tastes better, but water-packed was what I had.

-• Canned Beans: Use cannellini (white kidney beans), navy or Great Northern beans.
+• Canned Beans: Use cannellini (white kidney beans), navy, or Great Northern beans.
 Garbanzo beans (chickpeas) are also a great option.
-Canned beans can be salty because they’re packaged in their cooking liquid so drain them in a colander or sieve and rinse well.
+Canned beans can be salty because of the liquid they’re packaged in, so drain them in a colander or sieve and rinse well.

-• Marinated Artichoke Hearts: I’m a fan of Kirkland Marinated Artichoke Hearts in the large jars but DeLallo in the 12-ounce jars is also a good brand.
-Whenever possible, I like to save that liquid and reuse it in the recipe I’m making such as in this salad or in another recipe because it’s delicious!
-If using the large Kirkland jar, measure out 1 1/2 cups artichokes and 1/2 cup of the marinade for this recipe.
+• Marinated Artichoke Hearts: I’m a fan of Kirkland Marinated Artichoke Hearts in the large jars, but DeLallo in the 12-ounce jars is also a good brand.
+Whenever possible, I like to save that liquid and reuse it in my recipe, such as in this White Bean Tuna Salad or another recipe, because it’s delicious!
+If using the large Kirkland jar, measure 1 1/2 cups of artichokes and 1/2 cup of the marinade for this recipe.
 If the brand you’re using doesn’t have quite 1/2 cup marinade in the jar, add some olive oil to make 1/2 cup.

 • Capers: Capers are the green, unripened flower buds of the caper bush.
 They’re available near the pickled products area of your grocery store.